Miki-AG/sanity-11ty-bootstrap/README.md

 # Sanity + 11ty + Bootstrap

-Make pages in Sanity.
+Make pages and blog posts in Sanity.
 See them in 11ty.
 Ship fast.

 ## Requirements